foobacca/octoblog/source/_posts/2013-03-31-initial-tagging-and-afew.markdown

     tags = -inbox;-new
     message = notmuch emacs stuff

-I wanted to do a bit more powerful processing, so I've written a RegexFilter, but more on that in a future blog post.
+If you need more powerful processing you can write filters that match regular expressions against any header in the email with the HeaderMatchingFilter, but more on that in a future blog post.